When is Student Day? Student Day is on March 25, 2023

 Are there any additional fees?
 A fee of $15 per teacher is to be added to your check to pay for the provided continental breakfast and lunch.

 When are the applications due?
-Student Day 2020 applications are due at a date TBA.
+Student Day 2023 applications are due to Angie Holt by Saturday, February 11, 2023.

 How do I register my students?
 Follow the directions listed in the Student Day Application Requirements.
 This form may be foundhere.